4d/docs/docs/FormEditor/objectLibrary.md

 ## Overview

 You can use object librairies in your forms.
-An object library offers a collection of preconfigured objects or forms that can be used in your forms by simple or copy-paste or drag-and-drop.
+An object library offers a collection of preconfigured objects that can be used in your forms by simple or copy-paste or drag-and-drop.

 4D proposes two kinds of object libraries:

-- a default, preconfigured object library, available in all your projects.
+- a standard, preconfigured object library, available in all your projects.
 - custom object librairies, that you can use to store your favorite form objects or full project forms.

-## Using the default object library
+## Using the standard object library

-The default object library is available from the Form editor: click on the last button of the toolbar:
+The standard object library is available from the Form editor: click on the last button of the toolbar:
 ![](assets/en/FormEditor/library1.png)

 The library is displayed in a separate window: